hoangduytranuk/blender_manual/blender_docs/manual/editors/graph_editor/fcurves/editing.rst

 Keyframes can be snapped to different properties by using the *Snap Keys* tool.

 Current Frame
-   Snap the selected keyframes to the *Time Cursor*.
+   Snap the selected keyframes to the *Playhead*.
 Cursor Value
-   Snap the selected keyframes to the *Cursor*.
+   Snap the selected keyframes to the *2D Cursor*.
 Nearest Frame
    Snap the selected keyframes to their nearest frame individually.
 Nearest Second